-A health journal is a fabulous place to keep track of all all aspects of one’s health, from issues to habits, improvements to challenges.
-Of course a health journal may be used by kids and adults alike.
+A health journal is a fabulous place to keep track of all aspects of one’s health, from issues to habits, improvements to challenges.
+Of course, a health journal may be used by kids and adults alike.

 Journal Ideas for Kids Health Journals

 Keeping a health journal is just one of many wonderful journaling ideas a child can start using in the New Year.
 Say for example that a child needs to reference information from her doctor, she can keep it or write it in her health journal and even keep records of past and future visits with her primary doctor or other physicians or health care practitioners she happens to visit.